-Kindergarten - 6th GRADE DAILY PROCEDURES - ARRIVAL
+DAILY PROCEDURES-ARRIVAL

-Kindergarten - 6th grade students should arrive at school by 7:55am.
-These students will not be permitted to enter the building until 7:50am to participate in the breakfast program.
-Please have students dress appropriately for weather if they will arrive prior to 7:50am.
-No matter the weather conditions they will not be permitted inside the building prior to 7:50am.
-Students need to be mindful of the expectations of The New Standard as they enter the building.
+Students should arrive at school between 7:30 am, as students will not be permitted to enter the building until 7:30 am to participate in the breakfast program.
+Please have students dress appropriately for weather if they will arrive prior to 7:30 am-No matter the weather conditions they will not be permitted inside the building prior to 7:30 am.
+Students need to enter the building in an orderly fashion, they may not run, shout, or otherwise act in a disorderly manner.
+All students wearing hats need to remove them upon entering the building.

 Prompt arrival into the classroom is essential.
-Arrival entry doors lock at 8:15am and all students arriving after 8:15am to school will be directed through the main office to receive a tardy pass and check in to their classrooms.
+Classroom entry doors lock at 8:00 am and all students arriving after 8:15 am to school will be directed through the main office to check in to their classrooms.
 Once class has begun, it is distracting to the other students to have their classmates entering the room late so please make every effort to have your child to school on time.
+Upon arriving to school, all students are expected to remain outside of the school facility until 7:30 am.